Shaving my head completely bald was one of the best grooming decisions that I have ever made in my life.

-At Tools of Men we recommend you to try out an all natural shampoo like this one.
-You see a shampoo like this contains all natural ingredients that will help supplement the natural oil that is at the base of your hair follicles.
+At Tools of Men we recommend you to try out an all-natural shampoo.
+An all-natural shampoo contains essential ingredients that will help supplement the natural oil that is at the base of your hair follicles.

 This natural oil that you produce, called sebum oil, may be dried out when you repeatedly shave your head.
 Since the razor blade that is dragged across your scalp acts as a sudo exfoliator, the sebum oil that you naturally produce may not be able to keep up in order to keep your skin well moisturized.

 It is very common that some men that shave their head completely bald may actually have dandruff.